-- i. the shares in the non-resident company must not be held as a portfolio investment and - the body corporate not resident in Malta or its passive interest or royalties have been subject to any foreign tax at a rate which is not less than 5%.
+- the shares in the non-resident company must not be held as a portfolio investment; in the event these shares in the non-resident company derives more than 50% of its income from portfolio investments, it shall be deemed to be a portfolio investment; and - ii. the body corporate not resident in Malta or its passive interest or royalties have been subject to any foreign tax at a rate which is not less than 5%.